Singapore has constantly been ranked as one of the cities with a high cost of living.

 - 8) Food prices are heavily influenced by external factors

 - 9) The median gross monthly income has grown by 45.7% over the past 10 years (2012 to 2022)

 - What Can You Do About the High Cost of Living?

 1) Singapore was named the world’s most expensive city for 7 out of the past 9 years

 The Economist runs a biannual Worldwide Cost-Of-Living analysis every year.

 The results are derived from a comparison between cities or countries in terms of the price of 138 products and services worldwide.
 In the survey, the Economist Intelligence Unit (EIU) examined common consumer goods such as clothing and electronics across 130 countries.

-However, it is important to note that these do not take into account subsidies and grants given by the government to Singapore Citizens and Permanent Residents, especially those from lower-income families.
+However, it is important to note that the survey is geared to reflect the cost of living of expatriates/foreigners and not of Singaporean households.
+It doesn’t take into account subsidies and grants given by the government to Singapore Citizens and Permanent Residents, especially those from lower-income families.